manwar/theweeklychallenge/content/blog/slurp-in-perl.md

 It ensures that the input record separator (`$/`) will never match anything in the input data.

-Is that the only magic number that can be used?
+Is that the only magical number that can be used?

 The short answer is `No`.